kiro6/penetration-testing-notes/Cryptography/Data Representation/README.md

 ```
 ## HEX
 Hexadecimal representation is a base-16 numbering system using digits 0-9 and A-F, useful for compactly expressing binary data in a human-readable format in computing and programming contexts.

+## Base64
+Base64 is a binary-to-text encoding scheme that represents binary data in a 64-character ASCII string.
+It's commonly used for encoding binary data for safe text-based transmission or storage.